Larue County, Kentucky

 Larue County, Kentucky genealogy and family history research.
 Find links to record collections, history, and genealogy resources to help you trace your Larue Co., ancestors.

-Larue County was established on March 4, 1843 from Hardin County.
+Larue County was created on March 4, 1843 from Hardin County.
 Currently the county was named in honor of John Larue (1746–1792), one of the county's original settlers and the grandfather of Governor John L. Helm.

-Locations adjacent to Larue County happen to be Nelson County (northeast), Marion County (east), Taylor County (southeast), Green County (south), Hart County (southwest), Hardin County (northwest).
+Bordering Counties are Nelson County (northeast), Marion County (east), Taylor County (southeast), Green County (south), Hart County (southwest), Hardin County (northwest).

 Larue County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.

 You can search online for Larue County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or you can download an application for Birth Certificate, Marriage / Divorce Certificate or Death Certificates to mail.